cchaudhari295/Postman-Crisp-Patient-Information/README.md

 ## Automated Execution with GitHub Actions

-For continuous integration, GitHub Actions is configured to automatically run tests on each push request to the main branch.
+For continuous integration, GitHub Actions is configured to automatically run tests on each push request to the master branch.
 - To view the report, follow these steps:
 1. Go to the Actions tab.
 2. Select the link for the latest workflow run.